5 Family road trip games

 4. The Silly Sentence Add-on Game

 This game starts with a single person uttering a single sentence and generally ends in a free-for-all laugh fest among the tongue-tied passengers.

-It's great for getting everyone’s mind off the clock and the odometer, and on listening to each other.
+My 10-year-old daughter, her friend, Stephanie, and I made a 40-mile trip to Disneyland recently.
 Here's what I recall of our silly game: "The car in front of us is taupe.
 It's a Yukon.
 Stephanie is wearing a bandana.
 There's a really big plane flying into LAX.
 The call box is blue.

 There are surfboards on the car in front of us.
 Lyndsay (she had choked while laughing and drinking from her water bottle so this too became a sentence), are you okay?